lehigh-university-libraries/docker-builds/scyllaridae-fits/README.md

 This config requires a JWT signed by your Islandora site in order to generate a FITS derivative.

-## Config (insecure)
+## Config (less secure)

-If you do not have [drupal/islandora_jwks](https://www.drupal.org/project/islandora_jwks) installed on your Islandora Drupal site, you can avoid JWT verificaiton with the following docker compose config
+If you do not have [drupal/islandora_jwks](https://www.drupal.org/project/islandora_jwks) installed on your Islandora Drupal site, you can avoid JWT verification with the following docker compose config

 ```yaml
     crayfits-dev: &crayfits